UnitedHealthcare to pass drug rebates on to some customers

 - From PepsiCo janitor to exec — powered by spicy Cheetos and entrepreneurship

-The so-called point-of-sale rebates that UnitedHealthcare plans to provide could lower customer expenses like deductibles or co-insurance payments.
-Those costs in general have climbed steadily in recent years as employers look to pass more of the coverage expense along to people who use the prescriptions.
+The rebates that UnitedHealthcare plans to pass along could lower customer expenses like deductibles or co-insurance payments.
+Those costs in general have climbed steadily in recent years as employers shift more of the coverage expense to people who use the prescriptions.

+UnitedHealthcare’s announcement marks a “major win” for patients, according to Adam Fein, who follows the industry as CEO of Drug Channels Institute.
+He noted that most rebates come from patients using brand-name drugs to treat chronic conditions, but that money frequently goes toward lowering costs for everyone, including healthier customers.

+“A small number of people are generating most of the rebate dollars, and they are not seeing the direct benefit,” he said.

 Separately, President Donald Trump also has proposed giving rebates directly to Medicare prescription drug customers.

+“The bottom line is the original list price of a drug — which is solely determined by the drug manufacturer — drives the entire pricing process,” spokeswoman Cathryn Donaldson said in an email.
+“And if the original list price is high, the final cost that a patient pays will be high.”

+Donaldson said her association was speaking about these rebates in general and not about UnitedHealthcare, which it does not represent.

 UnitedHealthcare’s rebate plan will apply to about 7 million people who have fully insured coverage through an employer.
 That’s a relatively small slice of business for an insurer that covers more than 49 million people.

 The plan does not apply to the insurer’s individual coverage or to insurance offered through most large employers.

 UnitedHealthcare is the insurance arm of Minnetonka, Minnesota-based UnitedHealth Group Inc.